jawooson/AI_Project_3/conv_selfattn.md

 ## 2. Example

-Say ”The panda couldn't reach the milk on the table because **it** is tiny. ”
+Say ”The baby panda couldn't reach the milk on the table because **it** is tiny. ”

 What does “it” in this sentence refer to?
 Is it referring to the panda or to the milk?
 As intuitive as it sounds to human, it is a tricky question to the machine.